Shellability and homology of $q$-complexes and $q$-matroids: Introduction

 From a topological point of view, a shellable simplicial complex is like a wedge of spheres.
 In particular, the reduced homology groups are well understood.
 Shellable simplicial complexes are of importance in commutative algebra partly because their Stanley-Reisner rings (over any field) are Cohen-Macaulay.
 Gr\"obner deformations of coordinate rings of several classes of algebraic varieties can be viewed as Stanley-Reisner rings of some simplicial complexes.
 Thus showing that these complexes are shellable becomes an effective way of establishing Cohen-Macaulayness of the corresponding coordinate rings.
 Important classes of simplicial complexes that are known to be shellable include boundary complex of a convex polytope, order complex of a ``nice'' poset (or more precisely, a bounded, locally upper semimodular poset), and matroid complexes, i.e., complexes formed by the independent subsets of matroids.
 For relevant background and proofs of these assertions, we refer to the monographs \cite{Stan, BH, GSSV} and the survey article of Bj\" orner \cite{AB1}.

 We are interested in a $q$-analogue of some of these notions and results, wherein finite sets are replaced by finite-dimensional vector spaces over the finite field $\Fq$.
 One of our motivation comes from the recent work of Jurrius and Pellikaan \cite{JP} where the notion of a $q$-matroid is introduced and several of its properties are studied.
+(See also Crapo \cite{Cr} and Terwilliger \cite{Ter} where more general notions are studied.)
 The notion of a simplicial complex admits a straightforward $q$-analogue, and this goes back at least to Rota \cite{Rota}.
 Alder \cite{Alder} studied $q$-complexes in his thesis and defined when a $q$-complex is shellable.
 A natural question therefore is whether the $q$-complex of independent subspaces of a $q$-matroid is shellable.
 We will show in this paper that the answer is affirmative.

 Next, we consider the question of determining the homology of shellable $q$-complexes.
-This appears to be much harder than the classical case, and we are able to make partial progress here by way of explicitly determining the homology of $q$-spheres and describing the homology of a shellable $q$-complex provided it satisfies an additional hypothesis.
+This appears to be much harder than the classical case, and we are able to make partial progress here by way of explicitly determining the homology of $q$-spheres as well as the more general class of $q$-complexes formed by independent subspaces of uniform $q$-matroids.
+We also describe the homology of a shellable $q$-complex provided it satisfies an additional hypothesis.
 A basic stumbling block (pointed out in \cite{JP} already) is that the notions of difference (of two sets) and complement (of a subset of a given set) do not have an obvious and unique analogue in the context of subspaces.